#Innsider’s guide: things to do in Manchester

-Scores of drinkers and revelers can be found hopping between its many pubs, top-notch cocktail bars and speakeasies after-hours.
+Scores of Mancunians and tourists can be found hopping between its many pubs, top-notch cocktail bars and speakeasies after-hours.
 On the #Innsider’s list are Trof NQ, Soup Kitchen and Dusk til Pawn.
-If you’re not one to be tempted by a fruity cocktail, sample a pint of Boddingtons Bitter (or Boddies to the locals), it’s been ‘the pride of Manchester’ since 1778.
+If you’re not one to be tempted by a fruity cocktail, sample a pint of Boddingtons Bitter.
+(Or Boddies to the locals), it’s been ‘the pride of Manchester’ since 1778.

 Arguably one of the most beautiful libraries in Britain, the John Rylands Library on Deansgate is an incredible example of Victorian gothic architecture and well worth a visit when in the area.
 Complete with high-vaulted ceilings, stained-glass windows, intricate stonework and ornate bookcases, it speaks volumes (get it?) about Manchester’s booming industrial past.
 The real show-stopper is the Reading Room, #Innsiders ask one of the library’s guardians if you can see the upper part of this impressive room and you may well get a private tour.
 Entry is free!

 © Alastair Wallace / Shutterstock.com